Can GitHub Issues Help in App Review Classifications?: Proposed Approach

+In the first phase, we collect the required data to create an auxiliary dataset based on GitHub issues.
+We investigate the available Android repositories on GitHub and select those that provide us with more reliable information, considering their activity and popularity.
+In the second phase, we process the collected data.
+We refine the labels and define 19 language patterns for extracting textual information from issue bodies to prepare a compatible auxiliary dataset.
 Next, to prepare the primary dataset based on user reviews, we use five datasets that have been manually labeled in previous studies.
 Since they do not focus on a homogeneous set of labels, we adapt them to fit our intentions.
 Also, we preprocessed the review text by applying some common techniques in NLP.
 In the fourth phase, we select a subset of the auxiliary dataset to augment the primary dataset based on the three methods, including \emph{Within-App} (using same app issues), \emph{Within-Context} (using similar app issues), and \emph{Between-App} (using random issues) \emph{Analysis}.
 In the second one, we need to find repositories related to apps similar to a target app.
-We create profiles for all selected repositories and a target app using available textual descriptions in GitHub.
-So, similar apps are identified by calculating the cosine similarities of the app profiles.
 Lastly, we use the augmented dataset obtained from merging the primary and auxiliary datasets to train review classifiers according to fine-tuning a transformer-based model (e.g., DistilBERT).
 In the rest of this section, we describe each phase in detail.